 Ideally, you want the curtain to hang just above the floor or pool slightly at the floor.
-So you will probably need to hem the curtain.
+In some cases, you will need to hem the curtain.

-In this example, we are using metal curtain rings to hang the curtains, so I am going to share how to hang curtains with rings.
+In this example, we are using metal curtain rings to hang the curtains.

-SIDE NOTE: If you are wondering the exact metal ring I’m using, they are a 1-1/2″ metal curtain ring with clips.
+SIDE NOTE: If you want the exact metal ring I’m using, they are a 1-1/2″ metal curtain ring with clips.

-The beautiful thing about using rings with clips is all you have to do is clip the top of the curtain.
+The best thing about using rings with clips is that all you have to do is clip the top of the curtain.
 The distance between clips is a personal preference.
 I like mine to be about 8″-10″ apart.

 Add the rest of the rings the same way.
-Then install the ring onto the curtain rod.
+Then, slide the rings onto the curtain rod.

-And that is it for all the tips and tricks on how to hang curtains like a pro.
-Please write a comment if you happen to have a question I didn’t answer.
+And those are all the tips and tricks on how to hang curtains like a pro.
+Please leave a comment if you have a question I didn’t answer.

 Or you will love these other home decor projects of ours: